GH-HarshDeep/ChatBot/README.md

 ## Installation on local machine

-Clone the project in your local machine
+Clone the project in your local machine.

 ```bash
   git clone "github_project_link"